BarkevK/Personal-Projects/README.md

 ## Projects Overview

-- **XML Football Manager Tracker**: Algorithms designed to parse and analyze football manager data stored in XML files.
-These tools help in tracking player statistics, game outcomes, and other football-related data.
+- **XML Football Manager Tracker**: Python application provides a simple graphical user interface (GUI) for dynamically adding player ID values to the `config.xml` file used for managing graphics faces in Football Manager.
+The tool allows users to easily specify new player IDs and append them to the XML file directly after a specified comment marker, ensuring that the game correctly recognizes and applies new face graphics.

 - **Webpage Plugins**: A series of plugins developed to enhance the functionality of web pages.
+(SOON)

 - **Discord Bots**: Custom bots for Discord servers.
+(SOON)

 ## Getting Started